chall32/chall32.github.io/_posts/2022-06-28-vsphere-compliance-with-vro.md

 ## Conclusion and Wrap Up
 Much as I try not to, we are going to have to call a temporary stop to proceedings here.

-In this post we looked at regulatory compliance standards and benchmarks, vSphere tag creation and application and finally (for the majority of the post) at configuring vRealise Operations to continually monitor for system hardening benchmark compliance.
+In this post we looked at regulatory compliance standards and benchmarks, vSphere tag creation and application and finally (for the majority of the post) at configuring vRealize Operations to continually monitor for system hardening benchmark compliance.

 Next time we will look at creating a dashboards and reports to publicise our example PolarClouds lab environment CIS compliance and and non-compliances further.

-Sure compliance is a dry and often a difficult subject to crack, however hopefully with the use of a automated and continuous monitoring tool such as vRealise Operations, we can ensure that our vSphere environment is always meeting its required compliance standard, whatever standard that may be.
+Sure compliance is a dry and often a difficult subject to crack, however hopefully with the use of a automated and continuous monitoring tool such as vRealize Operations, we can ensure that our vSphere environment is always meeting its required compliance standard, whatever standard that may be.

 -Chris